 Alpine skiing doesn't have to break the bank.
 For the savvy shopper, there are plenty of deals that will get you on the slopes without ruining your bank account.
 Take advantage of ski deals like the Flex Pack from Ski Big 3, which allows you to explore the slopes without a firm time commitment.
 Mountain Collective has passes for resorts all over Alberta and BC, while each ski hill has discount cards, usually with no blackout dates.

-For the best time on the slopes, try going mid-week and read up on your hill's latest Covid-19 safety protocols.
+For the best time on the slopes this ski season, try going mid-week and read up on your hill's latest Covid-19 safety protocols.

 Nothing but Nordic